gg4924/sing-box-subscribe/instructions/README.md

 > SSupport setting up a sing-box subscription link

-> Supports setting up a local file paths (**content as standard URI links**)
+> Supports setting up a local file paths (**content as standard URI links or Clash field**)

-    For local files, such as txt files, each line should contain a single node sharing link, starting with `ss://` (non-subscription link).
+    Local files with `.txt` suffix need to add single node share links one per line in the file, e.g. `ss://` at the beginning (non-subscription links).

+    Local files with `.yaml` suffix, with the correct clash proxies fields filled in.

     Local files need to be saved on the same drive.
 Local path formats: `/Desktop/sing-box-subscribe/xx.txt` or relative path formats in the same folder as `main.py`: `./xx.txt`.